-Nothing is ever enough with The Unpleasables.
-If you try to do ‘everything’ you will only bust the hell out of your boundaries.
+Nothing is ever enough with the Unpleasables.
+If you try to do “everything” you will only bust the hell out of your boundaries.
 They’re just not that special, though!

-While some of The Unpleasables are aware of their perennial dissatisfaction and inappropriate expectations (and yet they continue anyway while not exactly being hot on meeting other people’s expectations, including yours), there are plenty that just don’t recognise their habit.
+While some Unpleasables are aware of their perennial dissatisfaction and inappropriate expectations (and yet they continue anyway while not exactly being hot on meeting other people’s expectations, including yours), there are plenty that don’t recognise their habit.
 They don’t realise that how they interact with others and express gratitude (that’s if they even manage to) or their discontent gives the firm impression that they’re hellbent on never being happy.

 Being perennially dissatisfied is a decision.

-You might be able to please this person for a short time but the sinking sensation kicks in again as you realise that it’s time to jump through the next hoop.
+You might be able to please this person for a short time, but the sinking sensation kicks in again as you realise that it’s time to jump through the next hoop.

 - It’s being a kid and trying really hard with something and your parent criticising your efforts.
 “You got 93%?
 It’s a shame you didn’t get full marks.
-What did you do wrong?”
-“You got 100% – it mustn’t have been a very hard test then!”
-“You got a C, you should have got a B….
-But you got a B after getting a C the last time… why didn’t you get an A?…You got an A?
+What did you do wrong?”; “You got 100%?
+It mustn’t have been a very hard test!”; “You got a C, you should have got a B.”; “But you got a B after getting a C the last time.
+Why didn’t you get an A?”; “You got an A?
 Did you cheat?”

 - It’s being compared to children in other families and your parent(s) lamenting their displeasure.
-You’re not like these ‘Wonder Kids’, apparently.
+You’re not like these Wonder Kids, apparently.
 Of course, they neglect to mention that they’re not exactly Parent of the Year themselves!
-You could be just like those children but they’d still be who they are.
+You could be just like those children, but they’d still be who they are.

-- It’s that partner who you’ve become afraid of putting a foot wrong with who then has a go at you for not being more “relaxed”.
+- It’s that partner you’ve become afraid of putting a foot wrong with who then has a go at you for not being more “relaxed”.
 And this is after they’ve chopped away at your sense of self!
 Nothing is ever right.
 Nothing is ever enough.

-Little do you realise is that they’re collecting a debt from their past by putting it on you.
+Little do you realise that they’re collecting a debt from their past by putting it on you.
 They’re deeply unhappy people unable to draw on their own resources.
-This is sad, but you don’t deserve mistreatment to ‘make up’ for their past or their problems.
+This is sad–their emotional baggage clearly impacts their well-being and ability to show up healthily in relationships.
+Still, you don’t deserve mistreatment to make up for their past or their problems.

-And while you break your back trying to gain their attention, affection, approval, love and validation, you deplete you of everything.
-There’s no tipping point.
+And while you break your back trying to gain their attention, affection, approval, love and validation, you deplete yourself of everything.

-They’re dependent on you too though.
+They’re dependent on you too, though.
 Yes!
 They draw their energy from you (it’s why you feel drained).
 Even though they seem unpleasable, they do get off on people jumping through hoops in much the same way that a narcissist knowing that you’re utterly miserable is enough to sustain them without having to directly engage with you.

 It’s a sign of immense insecurity when someone is an Unpleasable.
 Instead of putting them on a pedestal, recognise their criticisms and unpleasable ways as a weakness, not a strength.

-People-pleasing will cause you to do things for the wrong reasons, and ultimately you’re not living your life.
+People pleasing will cause you to do things for the wrong reasons, and ultimately you’re not living your life.
 You have to make a very conscious choice to stop and then keep making the same decision every day.
-This diminishes their power over you while increasing your own power over you.
+It’s about saying no to making it your vocation to please others.